UFResearchComputing/DiffDock-NIM/README.md

 In this example, we create a simple `bash` script to launch inference using two local files as input and dump the generated poses in the `output` folder.

-1. Create a new blank file in the same folder, name it as `diffdock.sh` and copy the content below into it.
+1. Create a new blank file in the same folder, name it as `diffdock.sh`, which already created for you in this repo.

 2. Make the script executable.
    ```bash